software-security quantum-computing machine-learning AI

 University of Parma, Italy, Sep.
 2024 ‑ Present

-- Topics: Software Security, Quantum Computing, Machine Learning & AI, Compilers.
+- Topics: Software Security & Verification, Quantum Computing, Machine Learning & AI, Compilers.

 Declarative Programming